 Denver Itinerary Day 3

 Your last day in Denver will see you visiting one of my absolute favorite spots: Golden!

-There are a number of activities to get you out in nature here, including tubing the rapids of the Clear Creek (don’t let the tame name fool you) – just buy a cheap tube and follow the crowds, hiking one of the trails around Golden including Mt Falcon and North and South Table Mountains, or mountain biking one of the many trails along the front range – there are a few shops in town where you can hire a bike.
+There are a number of activities to get you out in nature here, including tubing the rapids of Clear Creek (don’t let the tame name fool you), hiking one of the trails around Golden, or mountain biking one of the many trails along the front range.

 Once you are adventured out, head back into Golden for lunch at one of my favorite Denver restaurants, Sherpa House, for their delicious Nepalese/Tibetan buffet.
 It is very affordable and so tasty.

-The historic main street of Golden is a lively place for a stroll and there are a range of antique and second-hand stores to browse with all kinds of bric-a-brac.
+The historic main street of Golden is a lively place for a stroll and there is a range of antique and second-hand stores to browse with all kinds of bric-a-brac.
 If you are visiting Golden on a Saturday in summer – visit their weekly farmer’s market.

 If you are interested in mountaineering, make sure to visit the American Mountaineering Museum, or if you are into Coors Beer, you can tour the brewery (although there are MUCH better breweries in town where you can do tastings).

-Golden also has a few excellent little craft breweries so you could (should) spend a couple of hours trying out some of the inventive brews that Colorado is famous for – I love the Orange Creamsicle Blonde Ale from Barrels and Bottles Brewery, and Mountain Toad has an inventive range of beers and a very pleasant beer garden to enjoy them in.
+Golden also has a few excellent little craft breweries so you could (should) spend a couple of hours trying out some of the inventive brews that Colorado is famous for – New Terrain is my favorite brewery in the Denver area with a wide range of inventive beers and a rotation of awesome food trucks.